 My Verdict – Is Influencer Cash a Scam?

-Again though, like I mentioned further up in this review – if you’ve already signed up to Influencer Cash prior to arriving here & you did so using the same details that you use to sign into other websites then I’d recommend you change them ASAP.
+Again though, as I mentioned further up in this review – if you’ve already signed up to Influencer Cash prior to arriving here & you did so using the same details that you use to sign in to other websites then I’d recommend you change them ASAP.

 And also don’t forget that if you want to actually promote things on social media & earn from it then you should check out affiliate marketing, which is a legitimate way to do exactly that.

-You can get started with it for free at Wealthy Affiliate.
+You can get started with it for free at Commission Academy.

 But whatever you decide to do I just sincerely hope that my honest review of Influencer Cash here has given you a good insight into how it all really works & most importantly I hope it’s helped to prevent you from falling victim to it.